KenKundert/quantiphy/doc/examples.rst

     q = 160.22e-21 C    # elementary charge
     Vt = 25.852 mV      # thermal voltage

-The first part of this example imports Quantity and sets the *label_fmt* preference to display both the value and the description when upper case format codes are used. *label_fmt* is given as a tuple of two strings, the first will be used when the description is present, the second is used when it is not.
+The first part of this example imports :class:`quantiphy.Quantity` and sets the *label_fmt* preference to display both the value and the description when upper case format codes are used. *label_fmt* is given as a tuple of two strings, the first will be used when the description is present, the second is used when it is not.
 In the first string, the ``{V:<16}`` is replaced by the expansion of the second string, left justified with a field width of 16, and the ``{d}`` is replaced by the description.
 On the second string the ``{n}`` is replaced by the *name* and ``{v}`` is replaced by the value (numeric value and units).

 The second part defines four quantities.
 The first is given in a very specific way to avoid the ambiguity between units and scale factors.
 In this case, the temperature is given in Kelvin (K), and normally if the temperature were given as the string '300 K', the units would be confused for the scale factor.
-As mentioned :class:`previously <Quantity>` the 'K' would be treated as a scale factor unless you took explicit steps.
+As mentioned in :ref:`ambiguity` the 'K' would be treated as a scale factor unless you took explicit steps.
 In this case, this issue is circumvented by specifying the units in the model along with the name and description.
 The model is also used when creating *Vt* to specify the name, units, and description.

 The last part simply prints the four values.
 It uses the :S format specification to indicated that the full quantity description should be printed.
 In this case,